Weekly Operational Meetings

 Hosting weekly operational meetings is a practice that fosters a culture of human-centric IT and increases its importance among all team members.

-Therefore, it's essential to hold weekly operational meetings centered on Experience Data.
+Therefore, holding weekly operational meetings centered on Experience Data is essential.
 These meetings establish a habit of regularly reviewing data, analyzing feedback, and prioritizing end-user needs when developing or improving IT services.

 Why would you setup Weekly Operational Meetings?

-Weekly Operational Meetings are important to establish a culture that prioritizes end-user experience within the IT team.
+Weekly Operational Meetings are essential to establish a culture prioritizing end-user experience within the IT team.
 By regularly discussing Experience Data, the team learns to leverage it and gain value from ITXM.

-A formal practice also demonstrates the company's commitment to understanding end-user pain points, as neglecting to address them wastes both their time and the insights gathered from surveys.
-Neglecting to discuss issues can lead to negative perceptions of IT and decreased productivity among end-users.
+A formal practice also demonstrates the company's commitment to understanding end-user pain points, as neglecting to address them wastes their time and the survey insights.
+Failing to discuss issues can lead to negative perceptions of IT and decreased productivity among end-users.

 When would you start Weekly Operational Meeting practice?